 In addition to these confirmed breeding sites, the researchers found a flock of 11-15 Northern Bald Ibises at a roosting site located on the cliffs a few kilometers further north.
 However, they didn’t found any nest despite searching in the area.

 This study provided evidence that Northern Bald Ibis is experiencing a breeding range expansion in Morocco.
-When these newly discovered colonies grow (and/or new colonies are found) and with the increase of the Spanish population, the species may soon be qualified to be downlisted from ‘Critically Endangered’ to ‘Endangered’.
-When this day arrive, it would be great.
-(Note that beside Morocco, I mentioned only the Spanish reintroduced population because the German/Austrian reintroduced population is still heavily managed, the Turkish population is semi-captive spending the winter in captivity instead of migrating to Africa, and the relict wild population in Syria is almost extinct).
+When these newly discovered colonies grow (and/or new colonies are found) plus the increase of the Spanish reintroduced population, the species may soon be qualified to be down-listed from ‘Critically Endangered’ to ‘Endangered’.
+When this day arrive, it would be a great achievement.
+(Note that beside Morocco, I mentioned only the Spanish reintroduced population because the German/Austrian reintroduced population is still heavily managed, the Turkish population is semi-captive spending the winter in captivity instead of migrating to East Africa, and the relict wild population in Syria is tiny and almost extinct).

 Oubrou, W. & El Bekkay, M. 2014.
 Rapport sur la reproduction de l’Ibis chauve dans la région de Souss-Massa, Saison 2014.
 Parc National de Souss-Massa, HCEFLCD.
 7 pp